-The LoRaWAN ecosystem includes 163 network operators with service in 177 countries and growing.
+The LoRaWAN ecosystem includes 166 network operators, with networks on every inhabited continent.
 This infrastructure makes it easy and efficient to deploy solutions immediately and facilitates interoperability of connected devices.
 Public, private and hybrid LoRaWAN networks are globally available and accessible.

 Device Interoperability & Quality